 2d.
 Gen Y and tech-savvy customers key to driving profitable customer behavior

 One important tool in delivering better customer experiences is innovation.
-Targeting key customer segments of the future, Gen Y and tech-savvy customers, customers show a willingness to embrace innovation in financial service firms such as fingerprint and face recognition, in contrast to business’s emphasis of fee transparency.
+Targeting key customer segments of the future, Gen Y and tech-savvy customers, customers show a willingness to embrace innovation in financial service firms such as fingerprint and face recognition.
+This is in contrast to business’s emphasis of fee transparency.
 It is therefore recommended to understand the needs and identify key moments-of-truth of the Gen Y and tech-savvy, and proceed with a focused plan to introduce next-generation offerings.

 3. In Face of Fintechs, Traditional Firms Struggle to Apply Innovation